 It could cost more than you expect

-Even if it's a lot simpler to acquire the consent of the local council these days to construct a granny flat in today's day and age, you still need to make sure that everything is in place before beginning construction on the granny flat.
+Even if it is a lot simpler to obtain the authorisation of the local council to construct a granny flat in today's day and age, you still need to make sure that everything is in place before beginning construction on the granny flat.

-Check aspects such as the minimum size of the required block, the required access, and the maximum distance that it can be built from a fence.
+Check things like the minimum size of the needed block, the required access, and the maximum distance that it may be erected from a fence.
 These are some of the things you should look at.

-This is due to the fact that the final product has a limited market and very little demand from owner-occupants as well as tenants.
+This is because the finished product has a restricted market and very low demand from owner-occupants as well as tenants.

-Investors are more likely to be interested in your property.
-You'll experience more extended vacancy periods.
+There is a greater possibility that investors may be interested in purchasing your house.
+You'll encounter more extended vacancy periods.

-And the majority of renters do not want another renter in their backyard, nor do they want the noise and inconvenience that comes from an adjacent property.
-Check out our selection of dual occupancy builder to see whether one of them is right for you.
+Additionally, the vast majority of tenants do not want another renter in their backyard, nor do they want the noise or the nuisance that comes from having an adjacent property.

 You will have a smaller pool of potential tenants to choose from for both of the properties, which means you will have fewer options when making your selection, more extended periods of vacancy, and it is likely that you will have to deal with two sets of lower socio-economic tenants rather than a single family with an average socio-economic status.